markPrblm/react-app-bp/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app), ESLint, AirBnB & React config.
+This project is created by Prblm.